 “Participating in the FRVT shows transparency and confidence in the product.”

-We discussed the value of independent testing for biometrics companies with Ján Lunter, CEO at Innovatrics, and the company’s Head of Government Solutions, Matúš Kapusta.
+We discussed the value of independent face recognition accuracy testing for biometrics companies with Ján Lunter, CEO at Innovatrics, and the company’s Head of Government Solutions, Matúš Kapusta.

 How has independent testing impacted your work at Innovatrics?